2020–21 Thai FA Cup

 The 2020–21 Thai FA Cup is the 27th season of a Thailand's knockout football competition, this season is the 50th anniversary since its establishment in 1970.
 The tournament was sponsored by Chang, and known as the Chang FA Cup (ช้าง เอฟเอคัพ) for sponsorship purposes.
 The tournament is organized by the Football Association of Thailand.
 91 clubs were accepted into the tournament, and it began with the qualification round on 30 September 2020 and concluded with the final on 11 April 2021.
 The winner would have qualified for the 2022 AFC Champions League group stage and the 2021 Thailand Champions Cup.

 Calendar

 Results

 Note: T1: Clubs from Thai League 1; T2: Clubs from Thai League 2; T3: Clubs from Thai League 3; T4: Clubs from Thailand Amateur League.

 Qualification round

-There were 8 clubs from 2020–21 Thai League 2, 25 clubs from 2020–21 Thai League 3, and 21 clubs from Thailand Amateur League have signed to qualifying in 2020–21 Thai FA cup.
-This round had drawn on 24 February 2020.
+There were 8 clubs from 2020–21 Thai League 2, 25 clubs from 2020–21 Thai League 3 and 21 clubs from Thailand Amateur League have signed to participate in the 2020–21 Thai FA Cup.
+The draw took place on 24 February 2020.